DarknessFX/lv_platformio_win/README.md

 Line 378:     m->renderer = SDL_CreateRenderer(m->window, -1, SDL_RENDERER_SOFTWARE);
 ```

-If you're not using a M5Stack, then you will need to edit the '/.platformio/platformio.ini' and change to your ESP32 board configs.
+If you`re not using a M5Stack, then you will need to edit the `/.platformio/platformio.ini` and change to your ESP32 board configs.

 ### How to use

-Always use the '"lv_platformio_win.code-workspace"' to open the project.  <br/>
+Always use the `"lv_platformio_win.code-workspace"` to open the project.  <br/>
 Change your C/C++ Configuration between Win64 or PlatformIO in VSCode at down-right statusbar. <br/> <img src="https://github.com/DarknessFX/lv_platformio_win/blob/master/.git_img/change_config.png" /> <br/>
 Change your debug environment (if you have JTAG/debug tools) between Windows or PlatformIO Debug in VSCode at down-left statusbar. <br/> <img src="https://github.com/DarknessFX/lv_platformio_win/blob/master/.git_img/change_debug.png" /> <br/>